FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

 \subsection{Study of Interpretability}

-Figure~\ref{fig:interpretation} demonstrates the interpretability of \texttt{FedST} using a real-world motion classification problem named GunPoint~\cite{DBLP:journals/corr/abs-1810-07758}.
+Fig.~\ref{fig:interpretation} demonstrates the interpretability of \texttt{FedST} using a real-world motion classification problem named GunPoint~\cite{DBLP:journals/corr/abs-1810-07758}.
 The data track the centroid of the actors' right hand for two types of motions.
-For ``Gun'' class, they draw a replicate gun from a hip-mounted holster, point it at a target, then return the gun to the holster and their hands to their sides.
+For \zyw{the} ``Gun'' class, they draw a replicate gun from a hip-mounted holster, point it at a target, and then return the gun to the holster and their hands to their sides.
 For ``No gun (Point)'', the actors have their gun by their sides, point with their index fingers to a target, and then return their hands.
-The best shapelets of the two classes are shown in Figure~\ref{subfig:GunPoint_shapelets}, which are derived from the data of the initiator and represent the class-specific features, i.e., the hand tracks of drawing the gun ($S_1$) and putting down the hand ($S_2$).
-We transform all time series samples into the distances to these shapelets and visualize the results in Figure~\ref{subfig:GunPoint_ST}.
-As can be seen, the samples more similar to $S_1$ and more distant from $S_2$ belong to class ``Gun'' (red), and the opposite for the ``No gun'' data (blue), which explains how \texttt{FedST} makes prediction based on the shapelets.
-Since the initiator can access the shapelets, they can also make the explanation in their local applications.
+The best shapelets of the two classes are shown in Fig.~\ref{subfig:GunPoint_shapelets}, which are derived from the data of the initiator and represent the class-specific features, i.e., the hand tracks of drawing the gun ($S_1$) and putting down the hand ($S_2$).
+We transform all time series into the distances to these shapelets and visualize the results in Fig.~\ref{subfig:GunPoint_ST}.
+As can be seen, instead of considering the original time series space which has 150 data points per sample, by using the two shapelets, the classification can be explained with the concise rule that the samples more similar to $S_1$ and distant from $S_2$ belong to class ``Gun'' (red), and the opposite for the ``No gun'' data (blue). \zy{The study indicates that the shapelet-based features are highly interpretable when the classes can be distinguished by some localized ``shapes'', which serves as a nice property of our \texttt{FedST}.}